310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 While watching the hero show, my personal outfit came to mind.

-A hero suit may be indispensable for a hero, but… It’s only an outfit, not the actual essence of a hero.
+A hero suit may be essential for a hero, but… It’s only an outfit, not the actual essence of a hero.
 {% endbubble %}

 {% bubble Chiaki smilesoft %}
 What matters is the beliefs that heroes are born for.
 The true essence of a hero is the very flesh and bones where those beliefs reside.

-While the personal outfit is meant to be made for an idol, it’s also to make the fans happy.
+While the personal outfit is made for the idol, it’s also to make the fans happy.

-So for the sake of everyone who cheers for me, I’d like to design a charming outfit that represents me both as an idol and a hero.
+So for the sake of everyone who cheers for me as well, I’d like an outfit design full of my charm both as an idol and a hero.
 That’s why—

 Anzu.
-Could you and I think up an outfit design from scratch?
+Could you and I think up a new outfit design from scratch?

 I’m knowledgeable about heroes, and you’ve always watched over idols.
 If we were to team up, we should be able to create the perfect outfit.
 {% endbubble %}